 Homework: The goal of homework assignments is to help you learn the material.
 There will be homework assignments posted on the course website, and they will be typically due once per week, with dates and times provided.
-They will consist of mostly textbook-style problems and problems motivated by data analytics applications.
+They will consist of both textbook-style problems and problems motivated by data analytics applications.
+For the problems, you need to show justifying work.
+Answers without supporting work will not receive full credit.

 Homework may be typed or handwritten and scanned; if handwritten, the student is responsible for verifying that the writing is clear and legible and the scanned version is of good quality (e.g., not blurry).
 Scans should be compiled into a single pdf and submitted.
 Please be sure that the questions are clearly labeled, all supporting work (including computer code) can be easily identified, and that all figures/tables are referenced and interpreted in the text.

 All homework assignments must be submitted online through Carmen.
-Do not submit in printed or handwritten copy.
-Except for special reasons (sick, accident, or other irresistible urgency), no late homework is accepted.
+Except for special reasons (sickness, accidents, or other emergency situations), no late homework is accepted.
+The lowest homework grade will be dropped at the end of the semester to account for this.

 Academic Integrity and Collaboration for Homework: You are encouraged to work with other Stat 3201 students on homework and you may consult references both internal and external to the course material.
+However, you may not use any solution manuals found online, nor may you use AI resources to answer the questions.
 Each student must produce their own assignment to be handed in.
 Do not copy any part of another student's homework.
 You must list at the top of your homework your collaborators and any references (texts or other online materials) that you consulted.
 Use of homework solutions distributed in previous offerings of the course or available on the web constitutes academic misconduct and will be handled according to university rules.